 Press any key to continue.

-Time Complexity is O(n), where n is the length of the supplied string.
+The time complexity is O(n), with n representing the size of the given string.